The ultimate guide to green energy tariffs

 When we talk about green energy, also known as renewable energy, we’re referring to energy that’s generated from natural sources rather than traditional fossil fuels.
 This means energy that is generated by solar, wind, hydroelectric, biomass and geothermal sources.

-Types of green energy solutions
+What green energy solutions are available?

 When it comes to implementing green energy solutions, there are a couple of different avenues that both business and domestic energy customers can take: